IRS Appeals Process

 • Proof of compliance regarding current tax payments (copies of checks)

-• A proposal to resolve the tax matter.
+• A proposal to resolve the tax matter, based on all factors and circumstances.
 This refers to one of IRS Tax Relief Programs and may include an Offer in Compromise, an Installment Agreement or request for uncollectible status.

-The submission of documents should be a complete package that leaves nothing to chance.
-It will demonstrate that the taxpayer qualifies for an Appeal Hearing as well as the Tax Relief Program that they desire.
+The submission of documents to appeals should be a complete package that leaves nothing to chance.
+It will demonstrate that the taxpayer qualifies for both an Appeal Hearing as well as the Tax Relief Program that they desire.

 The hearing is generally done by telephone or by video conference.

-At the hearing, the taxpayer or their representative will have the opportunity to make their case.
+At the hearing, the taxpayer or their representative will have the opportunity to make their case and discus their dispute.
+The appeals officer should give careful consideration to the dispute and to all documents submitted.

 After the hearing, the Settlement Officer will issue a Notice of Determination.
 If the taxpayer agrees, they will be asked to waive their rights to go to US Tax Court.
 This is routine.
-If the taxpayer does not agree with the Notice of Determination, they have 30 days to file their case in US Tax Court.
+If the taxpayer will disagree with the Notice of Determination, they have 30 days to file their case in US Tax Court.

 Equivalent Hearings